madpsy/xpa125b_controller/README.md

 `./amp_serial_messages.sh /dev/rfcomm0`

 Windows supports Bluetooth serial devices too (not sure about Mac) and there are even mobile phone apps available, such as `Serial Bluetooth Terminal` by Kai Morich for Android.
 If using that app I've found setting 'newline' to 'CR+LF' for both Send and Recieve works well.

-Hopefully this demonstrates how flexible the controller can be for scenarios where WiFi connectivity is unavailable or undesirable.
-You can still enable WiFi with serial mode if you want the control to remain via serial but still have access to the other APIs and optionally also publish events to MQTT.

-Note: The example scripts are very bare bones and intended to demonstrate the feature.
-One improvement would be to not open a new TCP connection to rigctld every time but instead keep it open and send commands over the same session.

 # TX Block